-2. Listen and hear.
-"Learn how to listen to each other," Berman says.
-When your partner is talking, don't be thinking about your response -- really hear what they are saying.
-This will help you work through conflict, whether it's about your child's ADHD or something else.
+Listen to each other.
+When your partner is talking, try not to think about your response -- really hear what they’re saying.
+This will help you work through conflict, whether it's about your child's condition or something else.

 Share the load.
 Split up your parenting responsibilities.
 That can make things easier for both of you, and it lowers the odds of conflict and resentment in your relationship.

 Be adaptable.
 You have to learn to live with your child's ADHD diagnosis and learn to work around it in ways that are right for your child, and for your partner.